Posted on: Mar 17, 2023 | 3 mins | Written by: HDFC ERGO Team

 There are two aspects of insurance that determine how car insurance is affected by tinted glasses.
 The first is if it gets difficult to get a car insurance policy.
 The answer here is No; tinted glasses do not have any impact on car insurance.

 The second aspect is claimed.
 A car insurance policy is only helpful if it is easy to get claims which means the insurance company pays for the losses as per the terms and conditions.
 When it comes to tinted glasses, there can be an issue in claim settlement.
-And if the tinted glasses are not in compliance with the standards of the RTO, a claim can be denied outright.
+If the tinted glasses are not in compliance with the standards of the RTO, a claim can be denied outright.
 Thus, using proper tinted glasses helps avoid a fine for tinted glass and ensures smooth claim settlement.

 How to remove tinting from your car?

 It is common for people to get glass films installed but later realise the ones they have are not permitted by the RTO.
 Sometimes when you pay the RTO fine, you realise that the choice was wrong, and you need to remove it to avoid the subsequent ones that can lead to cancelling of the license.
-You can always take professional help to get these removed as it is not a very difficult process and, in fact, can be done at home too.
+You can always get professional help to get these removed as it is not a very difficult process and, in fact, can be done at home too.

 1. You can use a hot gun to melt the glue used for the film.
 Once the glue melts, it gets simple to peel the film.